"Amanda's presentation was a roaring success!! She was well received by our people- they were captivated."

 Amanda Ripley is an investigative journalist who writes about human behavior and public policy for TIME Magazine and the Atlantic Monthly.
 Her 2008 book, The Unthinkable: Who Survives When Disaster Strikes--and Why, was published in 15 countries and described by NPR as “The thinking person’s manual for getting out alive.”
-Amanda is currently traveling around the world visiting classrooms for her next book, The Smartest Kids in the World , which will be published by Simon & Schuster in 2013.
-To discuss her work, Amanda has appeared on ABC, NBC, CNN, FOX News and NPR and given talks at the Pentagon, the U.S. Senate, the State Department and Fortune 500 companies.
-She is a Bernard L. Schwartz fellow at the New America Foundation, a nonpartisan think tank in Washington, DC.
+Amanda's new book, a New York Times bestseller, The Smartest Kids in the World--And How They Got That Way, documents her global quest to find out how other countries raise smarter kids--and what the U.S. can learn from the world's new education superpowers.

 To find out, Amanda spent a year following three American high school students temporarily embedded in schools in Finland, Poland and South Korea.
-Through the stories of these kids--and side-by-side comparisons with their schools back home in the States--Amanda helps unravel a mystery at the center of our global competitiveness.
-Her reporting led to the book, The Smart Kids Club, due out in 2013, as well as magazine articles in TIME, the Atlantic and Slate.
-In the end, Amanda returned home more optimistic than she left--convinced that the U.S. can in fact outperform the rest of the world, if we can sustain the political and public will.
+Through the students' stories and new research into education outcomes worldwide, Amanda helps unravel a mystery at the center of our global competitiveness.
+Her reporting led to the book, The Smartest Kids in the World, published in August 2013.
+In the end, Amanda returned home more optimistic than when she'd left--convinced that the U.S. can outperform the rest of the world, if we can sustain the political and public will.

 Amanda Ripley draws on years of disaster reporting to explain the three phases most people go through in life-or-death experiences—and how we can learn to do better.
 She tells detailed stories of specific survivors from recent news-making calamities and combines their wisdom with the latest science into how the brain functions under extreme stress.

-Presentation features: Case studies from the evacuation of the World Trade Center on 9/11, the 2004 tsunami and the 2009 crash of US Airways Flight 1549 in the Hudson River.
+This presentation features case studies from the evacuation of the World Trade Center on 9/11, the 2004 tsunami and the 2009 crash of US Airways Flight 1549 in the Hudson River.

-TAGS: College and Universities, Education
+TAGS: College and Universities, Education, World Affairs